-Southern Alberta Institute of Technology Ensures Public Safety with Virtual Line
+Southern Alberta Institute of Technology Ensures Public Safety with Virtual Call-Back Queues

-As a polytechnic institute, the Southern Alberta Institute of Technology (SAIT) experiences year round enrollment dates, with programs starting throughout the year.
+As a polytechnic institute, the Southern Alberta Institute of Technology (SAIT) experiences year-round enrollment dates, with programs starting throughout the year.
 With multiple campuses across Calgary, they have over 30,000 students enrolled at any time.
 Due to these rolling enrolment dates, they also have a constant influx of potential students.
-Consistently this year, potential students are looking for program information and want to connect with real members of the academic departments.
+Consistently this year, potential students are looking for program information and want to connect with actual members of the academic departments.

-- A large university was experiencing long lines and unhappy students at their registrar building.
-They needed a way to manage the queue and give students their time back.
+- A large university was experiencing long lines and unhappy students.
+They needed a way to manage the queue and give students their time back

 - SAIT turned to Qless to help manage their queues, give staff important insight into operational performance, and gave students a better way to wait.